 A Learning Management System (LMS) is an integral part of an effective competency management plan.
 Typically, an LMS is an e-learning platform that takes account of current staff members’ skills through assessments and aids in competency development through courses and other online training initiatives.
 Learning management systems also provide an easy way for management at all levels to acquire and use valuable data for planning and decision making.

 What Kind of LMS Do I Need?

 There are several types of LMS platforms.
-Depending on your budget, the size of your business, and the amount of customization required, you’ll need to do a little research to make a well informed decision about which solution meets your needs.
+Depending on your budget, the size of your business, and the amount of customization required, you’ll need to do a little research to make a well informed decision whether or not to invest in an LMLS and about which solution will best meet your needs.
 Learn more about LMS types and which features to look for when choosing an LMS on our blog.

 Why Do I need a Learning Management System?

 Setting up a learning management system is the most comprehensive way to roll out a company-wide learning initiative.
-An LMS will allow you to create a competency-based curriculum for your employees as well as automate, record and track employee skill sets.
-Here are some of the most pertinent reasons for establishing an LMS for your organization.
+Investing in an LMS will allow you to create a competency-based curriculum for your employees as well as automate, record and track employee skill sets.
+Here are some of the most pertinent reasons for your organization to invest in an LMS.

 1.)
 An LMS Can Be Tailored to Each Employee’s Individual Needs

 Unlike training initiatives of the past which were mainly paper-based, rigid, disorganized, and disconnected, a software-based learning management system allows you to truly understand your staff’s current skill sets as well as their ongoing learning needs.

 With an LMS, it’s easy to track employee progress and skill set development as well as make note of each individual’s needs.
 This creates a system that allows staff to quickly and efficiently learn new skills while providing valuable data for how to best train future employees.

 2.)
 An LMS Allows for Consistent Corporate Training